MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-pipeline-copy-from-azure-blob-storage-to-lakehouse.md

 ## Copy data using the Copy Assistant

-In this session, you'll start to build a data pipeline by using the following steps.
+In this session, you start to build a data pipeline by using the following steps.
 These steps copy a CSV file from an input folder of an Azure Blob Storage to a Lakehouse destination using the copy assistant.

 ### Step 1: Start with copy assistant